Look who's back: Donald Trump's big return to Fox News

 Trump's higher profile also coincides with his growing strength in polls of Republican voters, according to the network.

-While Fox News continues as the top-rated cable network, its prime-time viewership was down 18 percent in the first three months of the year, compared to 2022.
-CNN was down 34 percent in the same measurement and MSNBC was down 8 percent, Nielsen said.
+While Fox News continues as the top-rated cable network, its prime-time viewership was down 18% in the first three months of the year, compared to 2022.
+CNN was down 34% in the same measurement and MSNBC was down 8%, Nielsen said.

 “They're in the business of fan service and right now conservative politics is all the Trump show,” said Charlie Sykes, a conservative and founder of the Bulwark website.
 “If the show is back in town, Fox can either try to counterprogram or buy into it.
 Right now, what is the counterprogramming?”